kenatiod/MUT/Understanding Machine Understanding.md

 In 1955, Allen Newell and Herbert A. Simon created the "Logic Theorist", the first program deliberately engineered to mimic the problem solving skills of a human.
 It would eventually prove 38 of the first 52 theorems in Russell and Whitehead's Principia Mathematica, and find new and more elegant proofs for some.
 This demonstrated the potential for computers to engage in reasoning and marked the beginning of the "symbolic" approach to AI.

 { Insert picture of Marvin Minsky and Dean Edmonds with SNARC }

+(For more details on the key figures and major milestones in the history of AI development, see Appendix A2.)
 ### 1.2 -- The Birth of Artificial Intelligence as a Field

 The same year, John McCarthy coined the term "artificial intelligence" in his proposal for the Dartmouth Conference, which took place in the summer of 1956.
 This gathering of leading researchers defined the scope and goals of AI, marking the birth of the field as a distinct discipline.
 Attendees included McCarthy, Minsky, Newell and Simon, all of whom would become pivotal figures in AI in the following decades.These early visionaries and milestones set the stage for the rapid development of AI in the second half of the 20th century.
 Their contributions laid the theoretical and technological foundations that would be built upon by subsequent generations of researchers.